OpenSilver/OpenSilver.Documentation/documentation/3rd-party-libraries/ria-services.md

 	Install-Package OpenRiaServices.EntityFramework.EF4 -Version 4.6.0
 	```

-	Depending on project type it might be required to install other packages as well.
-For example if Soap and Json Ria Endpoints are used then install the following package as well.
+	Depending on the project type, it might be required to install other packages as well.
+For example, if Soap and Json Ria Endpoints are used, then install the following package as well.
 	```
 	Install-Package OpenRiaServices.Endpoints -Version 4.6.0
 	```

 - Projects that are referenced by Server-side

-    Remove reference to `System.Data.Entity` and replace that with nuget package:
+    Remove references to `System.Data.Entity` and replace it with the nuget package:

     ```
     Install-Package EntityFramework -Version 6.3.0